+Walking.
 Off-track travel may not be appropriate in some areas.
-Endangered species may only grow or live where off-track bushwalkers and climbers are the most serious threat to its survival.
+Endangered species may only grow where off-track bushwalkers and climbers are the most serious threat to its survival.
 If you absolutely must travel through fragile terrain, try to place your footsteps in the least destructive locations and encourage your companions to step in exactly the same spots.

-Be careful to avoid fragile vegetation, such as broad-leaf flowering plants, tree seedlings, woody-stemmed plants, mosses and lichens.
-Try to choose a route that minimises damage to sensitive plants by walking on large bare rocks, bare ground or skirting around fragile places.
+Be careful to avoid fragile vegetation, such as broad-leaf flowering plants, tree seedlings, woody- stemmed plants, mosses and lichens.
+Try to choose a route that minimises damage to sensitive plants by walking on rocks, bare ground or skirting around fragile places.
 Avoid trampling, kicking over or removal of smaller rocks, which can destroy habitat for small creatures such as insects, earthworms, reptiles and molluscs.
-Gravel is an example of a very durable surface and can sometimes be found along streams and ocean shores.
+Gravel is an example of a very durable surface and can sometimes be found along stream banks.
+In some instances, it may be necessary to keep to creek channels to avoid sensitive creek banks and soft vegetation.
 Leaf litter and dry grasses also make good choices for travel.